jmilkiewicz/OverheadCourse/index.markdown

 We are thrilled to announce the opening of our newest course in Berlin at the end of September.
 Registration is now [open]({% link signups/index.markdown %}), and we are offering early bird prices for a limited time!

-Spaces are **limited**, so don't miss this opportunity.
-Join us at the end of September for a great padel experience with a great coach.

-To register and secure your early bird pricing, [click here]({% link signups/index.markdown %}).
-We can't wait to welcome you to our new course in Berlin!
+Spaces are **limited**, so seize this opportunity to join us for an unforgettable 7.5-hour padel training.
+Elevate your skills with the expert guidance of Manu Soler by your side.
+Don't miss out on this chance to take your game to new heights!

 Take a moment to read carefully and explore [training selection]({% link signups/index.markdown %}#training-selection) section, where you'll find valuable information and guidance to help you make an informed choice.